 Life insurance can be used for a number of things, including:

-Additional uses of a life insurance policy depend on the type of policy one has, as they provide different coverage for different terms.
+Additional uses of a life insurance policy depend on the type of life insurance policy one has, as they provide different coverage for different terms.

 Term life insurance only lasts for a specific term, usually costing less.
 It’s a great option for those looking for coverage that won’t cost them too much but will give them the security they need for their family.